Task Force to Reimagine the Public Safety Commission

 This panel focused on how commissions function in Anchorage and elsewhere, emphasizing authority, sustainability, and membership.
 The session featured Tina Barr of the National Association of Civilian Oversight of Law Enforcement; Darrel Hess, Anchorage Municipal Ombudsman; and Jennifer Booz, Executive Director of the Anchorage Equal Rights Commission.

-Community Feedback Form
+Community Feedback Form No. 1

 The facilitation team launched an online feedback form to gather additional public input.
 Responses, as well as any proposals uploaded as attachments, were accepted through Monday, November 10, at 5:00 p.m.
 Input helped shape the Task Force’s deliberations in November.
-The form invited comments on:
+The community feedback form invited comments on:

 - The proposed role and responsibilities of a new public safety body